elregalo/elregalo/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=elregalo.elregalo)

-I am a backend software engineer and project manager.
+I am a backend developer and project manager.
 I love programming, and listening to music.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a backend developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/elregalo/elregalo/blob/master/coding.gif?raw=true" width="408" height="318" />

 **Talking about Personal Stuffs:**

-- 💼 FrontEnd Engineer and Project Manager at [Afridek](https://afridek.com/)
+- 💼 Backend developer and Project Manager at [Afridek](https://afridek.com/)
 - 👨🏻‍💻 I’m currently working on a email chat bot;
 - 🚀 I’m currently learning TypeScript, Linux, Application Security, Project Management and PenTest;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: giftmoobi@gmail.com;

 </br>